1. Trail Ridge Road

 9. Dallas Divide

 Colorado Hwy.
 62 over the Dallas Divide represents an epic fall Colorado drive.
 Starting near Ridgway, visitors can get an amazing view of Mount Sneffels, one of Colorado’s 58 14ers, and the expansive Sneffels Wilderness Area, which offers several hiking trails for those wishing to venture out further.
 The route eventually connects with Hwy.
 45 and Lizard Head Pass, which offers views of Wilson Peak, the very mountain that inspired the iconic Coors logo.
+Read about other famous Colorado mountains.

 10. Front Range Foliage